Fishing industry in New Zealand: High seas fishing

-The high seas are those areas of ocean that not covered by any country’s Exclusive Economic Zone.
+The high seas are those areas of ocean not covered by any country's Exclusive Economic Zone.
 New Zealand has international obligations to ensure New Zealand flagged vessels are aligned with proper conservation and management of the high seas fisheries.
 These are met in Part 6A of the Fisheries Act 1996.
 These obligations come from the United Nations Convention on the Law of the Sea and the 1995 Straddling Fish Stocks Agreement.

 Māori role

-The Treaty of Waitangi signed in 1840 guaranteed Māori, the indigenous people of New Zealand, “undisturbed possession” of the fisheries until they chose to dispose of them to the Crown.
+The Treaty of Waitangi signed in 1840 guaranteed Māori, the indigenous people of New Zealand, "undisturbed possession" of the fisheries until they chose to dispose of them to the Crown.
 Breaches of the Treaty were claimed over many years by Māori and included the introduction of the Quota Management System (QMS) in 1986.
 A Treaty of Waitangi claim was settled in 1992 that enabled Māori purchase of 50% of Sealord (a major owner of fisheries quota) and a 20% percent of commercial fishing quota for new species.
 A settlement of 20% of marine farming space (aquaculture) around New Zealand coasts and harbours was enacted in The Maori Commercial Aquaculture Claims Settlement Act 2004.
 Te Ohu Kai Moana is implementing this allocation.
 Māori have now built their commercial stake to the point where they control or influence more than thirty percent of the commercial fisheries.